tuwien-csd/fundify/CONTRIBUTING.md

   - Operating System and Version
   - Browser and Version
   - Device
-- **Stack Trace**: Provide a stack trace of the bug if available.
+- **Console logs**: If possible: Include the console logs of the browser.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Fundify, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for FUNDify, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 #### Before Submitting an Enhancement